THINGS YOU SHOULD AVOID

 Overall, I enjoyed my stay in India and found it to be a valuable and enlightening experience.
 The country has tonnes of amazing places to see and many wonderful people.

-What do you think?
-Leave me your comments below.
+Leave me any comments below.